Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe: Plot

 After securing the mucusade through some difficulty, Simon gets lost within the streets on his way back to Calypso's, and is abducted by pirates.
-Managing to become the new cabin boy for their captain, Simon works to recover the mucusade from the ship's hold and return back to the city.
+Managing to become the new cabin boy for their captain, Simon works to recover the mucusade from the ship's hold and return to the city.
 Despite being shipwrecked and needing the help of a genie, he soon returns to Calypso's only to discover Sordid had returned and had Alix kidnapped by his servants while they were searching for him.
 Discovering Calypso sabotaged the wardrobe to prevent him returning home, Simon reluctantly agrees to rescue Alix from the Valley of Doom.
 In a freak accident, Simon winds up in the dungeon with Alix, but manages to escape.
 In the process, Simon finds himself forced into a temporal loop by his future self, and then made to deal with events before his arrival to Sordid's lair.

 After completing the loop, Simon finds himself captured by Runt, who forces him to go to Hell and recover Sordid's spirit.
 When Simon accomplishes this, he discovers to his horror that Sordid took over his body, and that his own spirit enter Sordid's mechanical one.
 Gagged by Runt, Simon watches helplessly as Calypso sends Sordid back to Simon's world unknowingly.
 As Sordid takes advantage of Simon's world for knowledge and power, Calypso soon realizes his mistake when, while pelting Sordid's body, he ungags it and hears Simon angrily berating him for his mistake.
 The game ends on a cliffhanger by this point, setting up the events for Simon the Sorcerer 3D.

 Development

+It was advertised for a 1994 release in PC-Zone issue 20 of November 1994, but wasn't completed until 1995.
 Drafts for the plot had been in the works since August 1993, shortly before the first game was released.
 Simon Woodroffe wrote the entire story, going over the details for quite some time.
 The screens were sketched, lined and then colored in.